+As a former film reviewer, I don’t know why most of today’s film critics bother.
+But if I had to pick a daily movie reviewer to read, it would be David Elliott—not because I agree with him, although he is immensely knowledgeable, but because he is the best wordsmith of the lot.
 Favorite literary critic?
-Clive James, though I don’t agree with his political views.
+The late Clive James, though I didn’t agree with his political views.
 Favorite television critic once upon a time?
 Same guy.
 Favorite music critic?
 The late Martin Bernheimer.